Tommy813-lab/cloud-infra-monitoring-lab/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of the bug.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce:
 1. Go to '...'
 2. Run '...'
 3. See error

 **Expected behavior**
-A clear description of what you expected to happen.
+Describe what you expected to happen.

 **Screenshots / Logs**
-If applicable, add screenshots or logs to help explain your problem.
+Include screenshots or logs if relevant.

 **Environment**
-- AWS region:
 - OS:
-- AWS CLI version:
+- Browser / Tools:
-- Any other relevant info
+- Other relevant info

 **Additional context**
-Add any other context about the problem here.
+Add any other context here.